ArthurKim25/DATA-150/annotatedbibliography.md

 Dujardin, S., Jacques, D., Steele, J., & Linard, C. (2020).
 Mobile Phone Data for Urban Climate Change Adaptation: Reviewing Applications, Opportunities and Key Challenges.
 Sustainability, 12(4), 1501. https://doi.org/10.3390/su12041501

 ##### Annotation:
 The authors' main idea in this work is that geospatial data from mobile phones can be used to facilitate urban adaptation to the effects of climate change.
-In addition, they emphasize the necessessity of government organizations to make better use of the data, knowledge and technology available for the purpose of addressing vulnerability to disasters and responding accordingly.
+In addition, they emphasize the necessessity of government organizations to make better use of the data, knowledge and technology available for the purpose of addressing vulnerability to climate disasters and responding accordingly.
+The main developmental problem the authors address is vulnerability and adaptive capabilities of urban communities to climate change disasters.